LeHack/DE0Nano_VHDL/src/SegmentDisplay/README.md

 # 4 digit 8 segment display (FJ-5461BH) example usage in VHDL

-Simple proof of concept on how to manipulate a 4 digit display (7 segment + DP) using an FPGA, a 8-bit SIPO register and two 3-channel multiplexers.
+Simple proof of concept on how to manipulate a 4 digit display (7 segment + DP) using a FPGA (7 pins), a 8-bit SIPO register and two 3-channel multiplexers.

 ### Notes: